CORMO-RAN: Lossless Migration of xApps in O-RAN: Experimental O-RAN Testbed

-{\bf xApp.} To run our experiments, we consider a pre-trained, publicly available xApp~\cite{xapp-drl-example, bonati2021intelligence} that implements a \gls{drl} agent and, by leveraging \gls{ran} \glspl{kpm}, computes the optimal scheduling policy for the network slices implemented at the base station.
+{\bf xApp.} To run our experiments, we consider two publicly available xApps that differ in terms of computational complexity, namely, the DRL-xApp~\cite{xapp-drl-example, bonati2021intelligence} and the KPM-xApp~\cite{xapp-monitor-example}.
+The former is representative of AI-driven control tasks and implements a pre-trained \gls{drl} agent that, by leveraging \gls{ran} \glspl{kpm}, computes the optimal scheduling policy for the network slices implemented at the base station.
+The latter is a monitoring xApp that exemplifies less demanding tasks, as it collects and aggregates \glspl{kpm} to derive \gls{ran} performance statistics.
+Both xApps operate according to an event-driven approach, i.e., executing their logic whenever a \gls{kpm} message of arbitrary size is produced by the \gls{ran}.
 To allow for an accurate scalability analysis of the aforementioned migration strategies when hundreds of xApps are deployed on the RIC, we build an E2 agent emulator capable of synthetically generating traffic with varying loads (see Sec.\,\ref{work06:sec:exp_analysis:sub:scenario}).
-Importantly, the insights and results presented in the following remain valid even when actual RAN nodes are connected to the RIC, and are independent of the specific xApp we use, thus remaining broadly applicable to any kind of AI model, regardless of its complexity.
-Since \gls{sm} and \gls{sdl} rely on different xApp architectures, we have modified the above xApp to consider two programmable variants.
-The \gls{sm} variant retains the internal state in a queue with tunable size and stored in the main memory.
-The \gls{sdl} variant leverages etcd APIs to delocalize the state onto the database and perform the following steps: (i) interrupt-based watch of the \gls{kpm} key, which is updated every time the \gls{ran} produces a new \gls{kpm} message; (ii) push such message into the state queue; (iii) pop the least recent message from the queue; (iv) produce the control message jointly leveraging the newest message and the queue, and put it on the database so that it can be consumed by the \gls{ran}.
+Importantly, the insights and results presented in the following remain valid even when actual RAN nodes are connected to the RIC, and are independent of the specific xApp we use, thus remaining broadly applicable to any kind of control task, regardless of its complexity.
+Since \gls{sm} and \gls{sdl} rely on different xApp architectures, we have modified the above xApps to consider two programmable variants that differ in how the internal state is stored and accessed.
+We thus recall that the xApp internal state is defined as the set of all relevant information, e.g., history of context-based data, that the xApp requires to accomplish its tasks and that must be preserved upon migration to ensure control effectiveness and service continuity.
+The \gls{sm} variant retains the internal state in a queue of tunable size and stored in the main memory, along with the other components necessary for xApp execution (e.g., AI model weights).
+Instead, the \gls{sdl} variant leverages etcd APIs to delocalize such state queue onto the database and performs the following steps: (i) interrupt-based watch of the \gls{kpm} key, which is updated every time the \gls{ran} produces a new \gls{kpm} message; (ii) push such message into the state queue; (iii) pop the least recent message from the queue; (iv) produce the control message jointly leveraging the newest message and the queue, and put it on the database so that it can be consumed by the \gls{ran}.
+Furthermore, we remark that while SM technology relies on application-agnostic tools and migrates the whole xApp memory content, SDL permits to selectively decouple just the xApp internal state onto the backend database, thus excluding the extra memory content that is independent of the specific xApp-related context.